 Here is my extended writer’s biography:

 Jonathan Taylor is a novelist, memoirist, short-story writer, poet, critic and lecturer.
 He is author of the novels Melissa (Salt, Autumn 2015), shortlisted for the East Midlands Book Award 2016 and longlisted for the Exeter Novel Prize, and Entertaining Strangers (Salt, 2012), which was shortlisted for the East Midlands Book Award 2013 and longlisted for Not the Booker Prize 2013, and the memoir Take Me Home: Parkinson’s, My Father, Myself (Granta, 2007).
-He is editor of the anthology Overheard: Stories to Read Aloud (Salt, 2012), winner of the Saboteur Awards 2013: Best Fiction Anthology.
+He is co-editor with Karen Stevens of the anthology High Spirits: A Round of Drinking Stories (Valley Press, 2018), and editor of the anthology Overheard: Stories to Read Aloud (Salt, 2012), winner of the Saboteur Awards 2013: Best Fiction Anthology.
 His poetry collections are Cassandra Complex, published by Shoestring Press in July 2018, and Musicolepsy, published by Shoestring Press in April 2013.
 His collection of short stories, Kontakte and Other Stories, was published by Roman Books in July 2013, and has since been shortlisted for the Saboteur Award for Best Short Story Collection 2014, and longlisted for the Edge Hill Prize 2014 and Frank O’Connor International Short Story Award 2014.
 A second edition of Kontakte and Other Stories, with a new preface, was published by Roman Books in 2014.
 He is Series Editor of Stretto Fictions, for Roman Books.

-Jonathan is Lecturer in Creative Writing at the University of Leicester, where he directs the MA in Creative Writing.
+Jonathan is Senior Lecturer in Creative Writing at the University of Leicester, where he directs the MA in Creative Writing.
 His academic books are Mastery and Slavery in Victorian Writing (Palgrave-Macmillan, 2003) and Science and Omniscience in Nineteenth-Century Literature (Sussex Academic, hardback edition 2007, paperback edition 2014).
+His new monograph, Laughter, Literature, Violence, 1840-1930, will be published by Palgrave-Macmillan in 2019.
 With Andrew Dix, he is co-editor of collection of essays Figures of Heresy (Sussex Academic, 2005).
 In previous roles, he was Senior Lecturer in Creative Writing at De Montfort University (2007-2014) and Lecturer in English at Loughborough University (2001-2007), where he was co-founder and director of both the M.A. in Creative Writing and Ph.D in Creative Writing programmes.
 See the Academic page for further details and links.

 Jonathan is co-founder and editor of the popular review blog, Everybody’s Reviewing, run in conjunction with Everybody’s Reading Festival and the Centre for New Writing at the University of Leicester.
 He also runs the Creative Writing at Leicester blog.